 If you are planning new beds, I recommend digging them in the fall.
 Dig and prepare them completely or at least take up the grass and throw it away.
 Get the bed completely turned over and add some amendments, such as some compost, manure or peat moss.

-Consider using the following trick to create wonderful beds — although it may take two or three seasons before it’s appropriate to do a lot of planting in the new bed.
+Consider using the following trick to create wonderful beds although it may take two or three seasons before its appropriate to do a lot of planting in the new bed.
 First, stir up the turf or remove it completely and lay newspapers all over the area.
 Then, put about two inches of manure, covered by about six inches of mulch, over the newspaper and let it sit.
 The snow cover makes everything damp and makes the components rot.
 I created such a bed three years ago.
 I planted some things in it last summer and planted some hardy geraniums in it this summer.
-In the year or two before it’s completely ready, you can plant pansies or petunias to hide the fact that the bed is maturing.
+In the year or two before its completely ready, you can plant pansies or petunias to hide the fact that the bed is maturing.

 Fall also is a good time to plan changes to your garden.
 I keep a notebook of my garden and make a list of things I want to move in the spring.
 During winter, particularly in the cold north, you can peruse garden books and magazines to decide what you want to do in the spring, such as making a new bed or a new garden structure, or putting in a pond.